HOGENT-Web/csharp/chapters/08/slides/presentation.md

 - Implement the `ProductService` functionality.
 - Create a new component with a code-behind file in the Client/Products folder called Edit.
 - On the Detail page, Show the Edit form in the Sidepanel component, make sure to refresh the Detail page when the edit is finished.
 - In the `ProductListItem` component, show the edit form in the Sidepanel component.
-Make sure to navitage to the Detail page when the edit is finished.
+Make sure to navigate to the Detail page when the edit is finished.

 > Example on the next slide